 After the first school that generally was dedicated only for boys, in 1879 a school was opened for girl students in Larantuka that was taken care of by the Franciscan Sisters from Heythuizen.
 By that time, they had started working in Semarang, middle Java, since 1870.
 The lessons given at the girls' school were the same as those given at the boys' school.
 Then, after the Jesuits began their mission in middle Flores (Maumere and surrounding areas), in 1874 the first school for male students was also started in Maumere by Fr.
 Cornelius Henricus Antonius Ten Brink, SJ.
 This school then moved to Lela in 1897.
 The school for female students in Maumere was opened in 1892, and then also moved to Lela in 1899.
-In Dutch-Timor, the Jesuits opened the first school for male students in the year of 1883 in Atapupu which later was transferred to Lahurus after the foundation of a mission station there208.
+In Dutch-Timor, the Jesuits opened the first school for male students in the year of 1883 in Atapupu which later was transferred to Lahurus after the foundation of a mission station there.208

-3.1.3 Mission Schools with Government Support
+3.1.3.
+Mission Schools with Government Support

 According to the Dutch East Indies colonial government, the primary school for all people should last for 5 years.
 This referred to the so-called standaardsschool (= standaardsschool).
 What was developed in the Lesser Sunda Islands was the folk school (= volksschool) or also commonly called the village school (= sekolah desa, in Indonesian), which lasted for three years209.
-This type of school was a simplification of the standardschool in
+This type of school was a simplification of the standardschool in order to allow many more children to get access to a formal education at school, and at least to learn how to read, write and count simple numbers.
+They also learned the Catholic Catechism.
+The volksschool graduates could proceed to VVS (= vervolgschool) for two years.
+This VVS with two classes was often referred to as the standaardsschool (= standaardsschool).
+Only those who passed the selection were allowed to continue their studies in the standaardsschool.
+A vervolgschool or standaardsschool was first opened in

-207 Ibid., 28-29; K. PISKATY, Die katholische Missionsschule in Nusa Tenggara, 64-65.
+207 Ibid., 28-29; K. Piskaty, Die katholische Missionsschule in Nusa Tenggara, 64-65.